tuxmann/Python_toolbox/README.md

 # Python Toolbox
-Various python scripts that could be useful to others.
+Various python scripts that could be useful to others and myself.